zapabob/ROCm/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

    * Update HSA queue’s write_dispatch_id: 64 bit atomic add used by the CPU and GPU agent to support multi-writer queue insertions.
    * Update HSA Signals – 64bit atomic ops are used for CPU & GPU synchronization.

 The PCIe 3.0 AtomicOp feature allows atomic transactions to be requested by, routed through and completed by PCIe components.
 Routing and completion does not require software support.
 Component support for each is detectable via the DEVCAP2 register.
-Upstream bridges need to have AtomicOp routing enabled or the Atomic Operations will fail even though PCIe endpoint and PCIe I/O Devices has the capability to Atomics Operations.
+Upstream bridges need to have AtomicOp routing enabled or the Atomic Operations will fail even though PCIe endpoint and PCIe I/O devices has the capability to Atomics Operations.

-To do AtomicOp routing capability between two or more Root Ports, each associated Root Port must indicate that capability via the AtomicOp Routing Supported bit in the Device Capabilities 2 register.
+To do AtomicOp routing capability between two or more Root Ports, each associated Root Port must indicate that capability via the AtomicOp routing supported bit in the Device Capabilities 2 register.

 If your system has a PCIe Express Switch it needs to support AtomicsOp routing.
-Again AtomicOp requests are permitted only if a component’s ``DEVCTL2.ATOMICOP_REQUESTER_ENABLE`` field is set.
+AtomicOp requests are permitted only if a component’s ``DEVCTL2.ATOMICOP_REQUESTER_ENABLE`` field is set.
 These requests can only be serviced if the upstream components support AtomicOp completion and/or routing to a component which does.
 AtomicOp Routing Support=1 Routing is supported, AtomicOp Routing Support=0 routing is not supported.

-Atomic Operation is a Non-Posted transaction supporting 32-bit and 64-bit address formats, there must be a response for Completion containing the result of the operation.
+An atomic operation is a non-posted transaction supporting 32-bit and 64-bit address formats, there must be a response for Completion containing the result of the operation.
 Errors associated with the operation (uncorrectable error accessing the target location or carrying out the Atomic operation) are signaled to the requester by setting the Completion Status field in the completion descriptor, they are set to to Completer Abort (CA) or Unsupported Request (UR).

-To understand more about how PCIe Atomic operations work `PCIe Atomics <https://pcisig.com/specifications/pciexpress/specifications/ECN_Atomic_Ops_080417.pdf>`_
+To understand more about how PCIe atomic operations work, see `PCIe atomics <https://pcisig.com/specifications/pciexpress/specifications/ECN_Atomic_Ops_080417.pdf>`_

 `Linux Kernel Patch to pci_enable_atomic_request <https://patchwork.kernel.org/project/linux-pci/patch/1443110390-4080-1-git-send-email-jay@jcornwall.me/>`_

 There are also a number of papers which talk about these new capabilities:

   * `Atomic Read Modify Write Primitives by Intel <https://www.intel.es/content/dam/doc/white-paper/atomic-read-modify-write-primitives-i-o-devices-paper.pdf>`_
-  * `PCI express 3 Accelerator Whitepaper by Intel <https://www.intel.sg/content/dam/doc/white-paper/pci-express3-accelerator-white-paper.pdf>`_
+  * `PCI express 3 Accelerator White paper by Intel <https://www.intel.sg/content/dam/doc/white-paper/pci-express3-accelerator-white-paper.pdf>`_
   * `Intel PCIe Generation 3 Hotchips Paper <https://www.hotchips.org/wp-content/uploads/hc_archives/hc21/1_sun/HC21.23.1.SystemInterconnectTutorial-Epub/HC21.23.131.Ajanovic-Intel-PCIeGen3.pdf>`_
   * `PCIe Generation 4 Base Specification includes Atomics Operation <https://astralvx.com/storage/2020/11/PCI_Express_Base_4.0_Rev0.3_February19-2014.pdf>`_

-Other I/O devices with PCIe Atomics support
+Other I/O devices with PCIe atomics support

    * `Mellanox ConnectX-5 InfiniBand Card <http://www.mellanox.com/related-docs/prod_adapter_cards/PB_ConnectX-5_VPI_Card.pdf>`_
    * `Cray Aries Interconnect <http://www.hoti.org/hoti20/slides/Bob_Alverson.pdf>`_
-   * `Xilinx PCIe Ultrascale Whitepaper <https://docs.xilinx.com/v/u/8OZSA2V1b1LLU2rRCDVGQw>`_
+   * `Xilinx PCIe Ultrascale White paper <https://docs.xilinx.com/v/u/8OZSA2V1b1LLU2rRCDVGQw>`_
    * `Xilinx 7 Series Devices <https://docs.xilinx.com/v/u/1nfXeFNnGpA0ywyykvWHWQ>`_

-Future bus technology with richer I/O Atomics Operation Support
+Future bus technology with richer I/O atomics operation Support

   * GenZ